-The first of the chain to come to the UK, Coffee Planet approached us to design their first café in Cardiff.
+The first of the chain to come to the UK, Coffee Planet approached us to design their first café in the United Kingdom.

 The heart of Coffee Planet’s brand is the coffee beans and its importance on where it is roasted.
 The overall design is rich with features that are reflective of its history and brand ethos.
 Through the use of key materials such as brass, feature bespoke tiles of a historic Arabic print and key details such as lighting with vintage bulbs that reflect the warmth of the brand.
 The interior design and brand are also reflective of this – welcoming and relaxed with a touch of raw – a space to offer a place for customers to enjoy food, coffee and to hang out, work and socialise.